jdaison/ama/README.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means anything.
-Personal questions.
 Work.
 Life.
 Code.
+Blogging.
 Whatever.

 > You can ask anything but I might choose not to reply if I don't feel like 😛